 There were some ‘hints’ that she might be interested in having a romantic relationship with Yuta (Miura Takahiro), her childhood friend and that she shares a rather volatile, yet loving relationship with Kikko (Matsuoka).
 In one of her conversation with Kikko, she revealed falling for a handsome co-worker, offering some of her homemade dishes but was later ignored by the said young man.
 These types of revelations made the movie surprisingly unpredictable and personal.

 But the hanging question remains – is she settling down for good or is she just escaping from her issues in the big city?

 Japanese cuisine is already popular around the world, but there lingers a certain mystery still.
 While it has been reported that Japan has overtaken France in terms of Michelin star honors, the way Japanese food are prepared and presented remains a fascinating subject for foodie lovers and moviegoers.
 There are so much to discover and learn and this 2-part movie invites us to explore a simplistic, generic approach to its cuisine.

-One of the fascinating aspects of this movie is how the townsfolk talk about Komori's origins - how ordinary folks uprooted trees to begin settling in the mountains, how they utilize horses and other animals to cultivate the lands, and how most of them work out a system in planting and harvesting crops during the seasons.
+One of the fascinating aspects of Little Forest is how the townsfolk talk about Komori’s origins – how ordinary folks uprooted trees to begin settling in the mountains, how they utilize horses and other animals to cultivate the lands, and how most of them work out a system in planting and harvesting crops during the seasons.

 Ichiko finally realizes at the end that to be happy ‘at the bottom of her heart’ she must settle down for good and embrace Komori fully.